She may be one of the biggest stars in Hollywood, but Reese Witherspoon has rough moments just like any of us.

 "I really want to change things,” said Witherspoon.
 “I see younger women in our industry and I want them to have a better experience.
 I want to see that they have a beautiful idea of what the future could hold."

-That’s why Witherspoon is using her media company, Hello Sunshine, to create projects that put women at the centre of every story.
+That’s why Witherspoon is using her media company, Hello Sunshine, to create projects that put women at the center of every story.

 "I will put in the hours," Witherspoon said.
 "And I bet on myself.
 I'm my own lottery ticket and I always think that.
 If no one else shows up, I know I will show up, and I know I will do the work."